hynek/structlog/docs/loggers.rst

 Immutability
 ------------

+   you should call some functions with some arguments.

+   ---David Reid

-The behavior of copying itself, adding new values, and returning the result is very for single-threaded applications that keep somehow their own context using classes or closures.
+The behavior of copying itself, adding new values, and returning the result is useful for applications that keep somehow their own context using classes or closures.
 Twisted is a :ref:`fine example <twisted-example>` for that.
+Another possible approach is passing wrapped loggers around or log only within your view where you gather errors and events using return codes and exceptions.
-And if you can, you should stick to it because `immutable state <http://en.wikipedia.org/wiki/Immutable_object>`_ is a very good thing\ [*]_.
+If you are willing to do that, you should stick to it because `immutable state <http://en.wikipedia.org/wiki/Immutable_object>`_ is a very good thing\ [*]_.
+Sooner or later, global state and mutable data lead to unpleasant surprises.

-However, in the case of web frameworks, I realize that the passing loggers to every function and method seems rather cumbersome and intrusive.
+However, in the case of conventional web development, I realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
-Hence structlog contains a slightly dirty but convenient trick: thread local context storage.
+And since it's more important that people actually *use* structlog than to be pure and snobby, structlog contains a dirty but convenient trick: thread local context storage which you may already know from `Flask <http://flask.pocoo.org/docs/design/#thread-locals>`_.

 .. _threadlocal: